abhishek-kumar-code/Redfish_Public/Specification.md

 	 http://tools.ietf.org/html/rfc5288

 #### Certificates
-Implementations shall support replacement of the default certificate if one is provided, with a certificate having at least a 4096 bit RSA key and sha512-rsa signature.
+Implementations shall support replacement of the default certificate if one is provided.

+Certificates shall have at least a 2048 bit RSA key and sha256-rsa signature.
+For future proofing, Certificates should have at least a 4096 bit RSA key and sha512-rsa signature.

 ### Authentication